IKEA: Furniture and product naming

+A number of IKEA's products bearing Swedish names have (or have had) pronunciations that are humorous to some and offensive to others (but no less "lost-in-translation"), by not only English-speakers but speakers of many different languages.
+At times, this product identification has resulted in certain names being changed or withdrawn completely from certain markets.
+More often than not, this confusion is simply a result of the Swedish language not being executed correctly, let alone understood, by the reader; nonetheless, this has resulted in potentially "naughty"—or even gravely offensive—connotations, depending on the area in question.
+Notable examples (for English-speakers) include a since-discontinued (2013) computer desk called jerker (referring to "the jerks" or "jerks"), a foliar plant spray called fukta ("moisten"), a workbench called fartfull ("speedy", "quick"), and a table called lyckhem (pronounced roughly as "look-em"), meaning "bliss" or a "happy home".

-Due to several products being named after real locations, this has resulted in some locations sharing names with objects considered generally unpleasant, such as a toilet brush being named after the lake of Bolmen and a trash can named after the village of Toften.
-In November 2021, Visit Sweden launched a jocular campaign named "Discover the Originals", which invites tourists to visit the locations which have received such unfortunate associations with such items.
+Due to several products being named after real places, some locales have ended-up sharing names with objects considered generally unpleasant, such as a toilet brush being named after the lake of Bolmen, or a rubbish bin named after the Norwegian village of Tofte.
+In November 2021, VisitSweden.com launched a jocular campaign named "Discover the Originals", which invited tourists to visit the physical locations that have received such unfortunate associations with IKEA products.

 Design services

-During the COVID-19 pandemic in 2020, to facilitate social distancing between customers and accommodate the increased volume of customers who were booking IKEA design consultation services, IKEA stores in Saudi Arabia and Bahrain improved their design consulting process by piloting Ombori's paperless queue management system for the brand.

 In March 2021, IKEA launched IKEA Studio in partnership with Apple Inc., an app enabling customers to design full-scale rooms with IKEA furniture using augmented reality on an iPhone.

 Smart home

 In 2016, IKEA started a move into the smart home business.
 The IKEA TRÅDFRI smart lighting kit was one of the first ranges signalling this change.
-IKEA's media team has confirmed that smart home project will be a big move.
-They have also started a partnership with Philips Hue.
+IKEA has also started a partnership with Philips Hue.
 The wireless charging furniture, integrating wireless Qi charging into everyday furniture, is another strategy for the smart home business.

 A collaboration to build Sonos smart speaker technology into furniture sold by IKEA was announced in December 2017.
 The first products resulting from the collaboration launched in August 2019.

-Under the product name SYMFONISK, IKEA and Sonos have made two distinct wireless speakers that integrate with existing Sonos households or can be used to start with the Sonos-ecosystem, one that's also a lamp and another that's a more traditional looking bookshelf speaker.
-Both products as well as accessories for the purpose of mounting the bookshelf speakers have gone on sale worldwide on 1 August.
+Under the product name SYMFONISK, IKEA and Sonos have made two distinct wireless speakers that integrate with existing Sonos households or can be used to start with the Sonos ecosystem, one that's also a lamp and another that's a more traditional-looking bookshelf speaker.
+Both products, as well as accessories for the purpose of mounting the bookshelf speakers, have gone on sale worldwide on 1 August.